whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 2.4.
 Type **air_cleaner_demo** for the thing name.

+> Note: Make sure the thing name is correct because the following examples are based on this thing name.

 2.5.
 In applying a type to this thing type section, select the type you create previously.

 2.6.
 Let another settings default, click **Next**.